 The following diagram shows the communication/network paths that occur when an API is called.
 The timeout configurations for each network call are explained below.

 The Gateway to Key Manager network call to validate the token only happens with the OAuth token.
-This network call does not happen for JWT tokens.
-From WSO2 API Manager 3.0.0 onwards, JWT tokens are the default token type for applications.
-As JWT tokens are self-contained access tokens, the Key Manager is not needed to validate the token and the token is validated from the Gateway.
+This network call does not happen for JSON Web Tokens (JWTs).
+JWT access tokens are the default token type for applications.
+As JWTs are self-contained access tokens, the Key Manager is not needed to validate the token, and the token is validated from the Gateway.

 <API-M_HOME>/repository/conf/axis2/axis2_client.xmlfile.
 All timeout values are in milliseconds.